Rabbitfish: Biology

 All rabbitfish are diurnal; some live in schools, while others live more solitary lives among the corals.
 Rabbitfish sleep in crevices in the reef matrix at night.
 While sleeping, the rabbitfish Siganus canaliculatus was observed being cleaned by the cleaner shrimp Urocaridella antonbruunii.
 They are herbivorous, feeding on benthic algae in the wild.
 However, Siganus rivulatus was recently observed feeding on jellyfish (Scyphozoa) and comb jellies (Ctenophora) in the Red Sea.
 Also Siganus fuscescens have been observed eating prawns and other baits, suggesting that some species are opportunistic omnivorous feeders.
 The live passage of benthic organisms in the guts of invasive rabbitfish (ichthyochory) was shown to play a major role in the long distance dispersal and bioinvasion of foraminifera.
 Rabbitfish lay adhesive eggs and some species live as monogamous pairs.

 Venom

 Rabbitfish have venomous spines in the dorsal and pelvic fins.
 In at least one species the venom has been found to be similar to that found in stonefish.

 Utilization

 Rabbitfish can be important species for commercial fisheries, particularly the schooling species.
 The catch is largely sold fresh but juveniles may be dried or processed to make fish paste.
 Some species are used in aquaculture and some of the more colorful species are found in the aquarium trade.

+Some species have been reported to be hallucinogenic.